Follow by Email

 לֹא-תֹאכַל עָלָיו חָמֵץ שִׁבְעַת יָמִים תֹּאכַל-עָלָיו מַצּוֹת לֶחֶם עֹנִי כִּי בְחִפָּזוֹן יָצָאתָ מֵאֶרֶץ מִצְרַיִם לְמַעַן תִּזְכֹּר אֶת-יוֹם צֵאתְךָ מֵאֶרֶץ מִצְרַיִם כֹּל יְמֵי חַיֶּיךָ:

-Peshat-oriented interpretations and translations of לֶחֶם עֹנִי can be divided into two groups:
+Peshat-oriented translations and interpretations of לֶחֶם עֹנִי can be divided into two groups:

 1. Plain (or "poor") matza, i.e., flour and water with no additional ingredients.
-This interpretation can be best understood in contrast to matza ashira (in the language of Hazal) -- matza containing eggs, juice, or other "rich" ingredients -- an expression which most likely arose in deliberate contrast to the biblical lehem oni
+This interpretation can be best understood in contrast to the rabbinic Hebrew expression matza ashira -- matza containing eggs, juice, or other "rich" ingredients -- which most likely arose in deliberate contrast to the biblical lehem oni.

 The first interpretation refers to the physical makeup of matza, while the second is connected to an experience of suffering during some part of the bondage in Egypt and/or the exodus.

-The Sifre cites both interpretations, and there is also a discussion in the Bavli (Pesahim 36b) which refers to this tannaitic dispute.
+The Sifre cites both interpretations, and there is also a discussion in the Talmud (Pesahim 36b) that refers to this tannaitic dispute.
 In the Sifre on Re’eh:

 לחם עוני. פרט לחלוט ואשישה (i.e., one may not use boiled bread or bread made with dried fruit). . . . רבי שמעון אומר למה נקרא לחם עוני? על שם עינוי שנתענו במצרים:

-According to R. Shimon, lehem oni connotes inui or suffering, and refers to Israel’s experience in Egypt rather the physical quality of the matza.
+According to R. Shimon, lehem oni connotes inui or suffering, and refers to Israel’s experience in Egypt, rather the nature of the matza.

-On a midrashic level, the opinion connecting oni with inui – aside from the obvious linguistic connection, which is also relevant – appears to be inspired by specific verses in the Torah which use inui in reference to the bondage in Egypt.
-I.e.:
+On a midrashic level, R. Shimon's view connecting oni with inui – aside from the obvious linguistic similarity – appears to be inspired by verses in the Torah which use inui in reference to the bondage in Egypt.
+I.e.,:

 Ex.
 1:11-12